loolirer/Rigid-Body-Tracking/Algorithm/README.md

 ### Problems

-- This version does not support *some* ambiguities: some ambiguities are taken away by the now slighly better `separate` function.
+- This version support *most* ambiguities: most ambiguities (but not all) are taken away by the Girvan-Newman algorithm.
 - The runtime of the function is relatively slow for expectations.
 It does not comport a large number of points efficiently.

 ---